 - Settings: is the same as Cam/Mic (mentioned above).

 - Private Chat: is a place where the host can chat privately with the other guests.

-- Brand: Allows a host to customise the look of the display screen.
-The host can change the colour, theme, logo, and background to conform to their brand (premium version of StreamYard only).
+- Brand: Allows a host to customize the display screen's look.
+The host can change the color, theme, logo, and background to match with their brand (premium version of StreamYard only).

 - Banners: Enable hosts to display talking points and call to actions.

 - Comments: The comment function allows “Live viewer comments to show up on StreamYard.”